Addiv420/Points/README.md

 ## Game Flow

 1. **Dungeon Depth and Enemies**:
    You start at floor 0 of the dungeon.
-Each level features a random enemy or a boss encounter.
+Each level could feature one or more random enemies and/or one random boss encounter.

 2. **Fighting Enemies**:
    When an enemy appears, press the correct attack key to defeat them.
 If you fail, you die and must choose whether to try again.

 3. **Boss Fights**:
-   At the end of a dungeon depth, you face a boss.
+   At the end of a dungeon depth, you could face a boss.
 You must press the right attack keys and dodge correctly to survive.

 4. **Level-Up**:
-   Collect enough experience points to level up and gain more strength to reach deeper floors.
+   Collect experience points to level up and gain more strength and reach deeper floors.

 5. **Death and Restart**:
    If you die, you can restart or quit the game.
 There is also a cheat code, but that’s a secret. :3